tayloraswift/jpeg/examples/README.md

 We can see that this image contains an EXIF segment which uses big-endian byte order.
 (JPEG data is always big-endian, but EXIF data can be big-endian or little-endian.)
 It also contains a [Flashpix EXIF extension](https://en.wikipedia.org/wiki/Exif#FlashPix_extensions) segment, which shows up here as an unparsed 538-byte APP2 segment.

-The `.size`, `.layout`, and `.metadata` properties are available on all image representations, including `JPEG.Data.Rectangular`, so you don’t need to go through this multistep decompression process to access them.
+The `size`, `layout`, and `metadata` properties are available on all image representations, including `JPEG.Data.Rectangular`, so you don’t need to go through this multistep decompression process to access them.
 However, the spectral representation is unique in that it also provides access to the quantization tables used by the image.

 First we uniquify the quanta keys used by the all the planes in the image, since some planes may reference the same quantization table.